A selective licensing designation may be made if the area to which it relates satisfies one or more of the following conditions.

 Apply for a Selective Licence

-There are exemptions to the requirement to be licensed and these are contained in schedule 14 of the Housing Act 2004 In Brief these include buildings which are ;
+There are exemptions to the requirement to be licensed and these are contained in schedule 14 of the Housing Act 2004 In Brief these include properties which are

 - controlled or managed by a Local Housing Authority